CompositionalIT/SAFE-Dojo/README.md

 If you're in VS Code, you can simply hit `F5` to build and run the application.

-If using Visual Studio, do NOT attempt to build the solution directly in VS. Instead *must* use `fake build` to compile and run the application.
+If using Visual Studio, do NOT attempt to build the solution directly in VS. Instead *must* use `dotnet fake build` to compile and run the application.